nils-christian/HelloJava/README.md

 Within [sample](sample) you can find a small maven Project which uses the DSL.
 The project contains a Java type which is referenced in the DSL file.

 ## Build
 I created a [GitHub Actions matrix build](.github/workflows/maven.yml) in order to demonstrate the behaviour.
+It installs the language to the local maven repo and tries to build the sample using Java 11 up to Java 17.

 As you can see in the [results](https://github.com/OLibutzki/HelloJava/actions/runs/2656339113) it works for Java 11 - 14 and is broken for Java 15 - 17:
 ```